animhotep/tgparser/README.md

   - If you get "AUTH_KEY_UNREGISTERED" errors, your credentials may be incorrect
 - Ensure the channel username is entered without the @ symbol
 - Check that your user ID is correct
+- Make sure your phone number is in international format (e.g., +1234567890) with the country code
 - Common API credential errors:
   - "API ID invalid" - Make sure your API_ID is a number and correctly copied from my.telegram.org
   - "API Hash invalid" - Verify your API_HASH is exactly as shown on my.telegram.org